StarRocks/starrocks/docs/reference/System_variable.md

   Whether to enable global runtime filter (RF for short).
 RF filters data during runtime.
 Data filtering often occurs in the Join stage.
 During multi-table joins, optimizations such as predicate pushdown are used to filter data, in order to reduce the number of scanned rows for Join and the I/O in the Shuffle stage, thereby improving the query performance.

-  StarRocks has two types of RF: Local RF and Global RF.
+  StarRocks offers two types of RF: Local RF and Global RF.
 Local RF is suitable for Broadcast Hash Join and Global RF is suitable for Shuffle Join.

   Default value: `true`, which means global RF is enabled.
 If this feature is disabled, global RF does not take effect.
 Local RF can still work.